vllm-project/llm-compressor/examples/quantization_w4a16/README.md

 ### 2) Prepare Calibration Data

 Prepare the calibration data.
-When quantizing activations of a model to `fp8`, we need some sample data to estimate the activation scales.
+When quantizing weigths of a model to `int4` using GPTQ, we need some sample data to run the GPTQ algorithms.
 As a result, it is very useful to use calibration data that closely matches the type of data used in deployment.
 If you have fine-tuned a model, using a sample of your training data is a good idea.

 In our case, we are quantizing an Instruction tuned generic model, so we will use the `ultrachat` dataset.
 Some best practices include:
 * 512 samples is a good place to start (increase if accuracy drops)